-It was during one of these situations that I realized that I disagreed with my father.
+It was during one of these situations that I realised that I disagreed with my father.
 There was a soundbite passed around, on television and the internet, and people were taking shots at him for his rough, often non-literal way of speaking.
-I realized that, though I wanted to defend him as a son, I agreed with his critics.
-Not a very profound sentiment on its face, but this realization carried a huge moment of cognitive dissonance.
+I realised that, though I wanted to defend him as a son, I agreed with his critics.
+Not a very profound sentiment on its face, but this realisation carried a huge moment of cognitive dissonance.
 I hadn't considered disagreement an option.

 My dad taught me, accidentally, that our heroes can be wrong.

-Once I caught sight of this chink in the armor, the rest fell away easily.
+Once I caught sight of this chink in the armour, the rest fell away easily.
 He was no longer Superman to me.

 I used to take my father's lessons as an eager student, wide-eyed and receptive.
 We never used to argue.
 Today we do, and sometimes things get heated, especially when it comes to politics or social issues.
 But through it all, I've found that he respects me more in the end, even if we never come to terms, than he did when I just passively agreed.

 My disagreement with my father has also made his occasional chafing with the press much easier to digest.
 It happens at least once a year, and it simply doesn't bother me anymore.
 Strong opinions are just that—and no matter what you say, there will always be someone with a middle finger cocked and loaded in response, whether from the mob or from an individual.